N.B. For Al-Farabi and Ibn Sina (Avicenna) separated bibliographies are under construction.

 ———.
 1964.
 Studies in the History of Arabic Logic.
 Pittsburgh: University of Pittsburgh Press.

-"In the ten Essays brought together in this volume, the author discusses different aspects and problems related to the intellectual
+"In the ten essays brought together in this volume, the author discusses different aspects and problems related to the intellectual

 history of Islam and centered around logical and philosophical issues.
 The guiding line is that Arabic logic is entirely Western and has nothing to do with

 al-Kindi, Avicenna, Abu 'l-Salt of Denia, Averroes.
-The book contains extensive Bibliographical references, documentary and critical notes."
+The book contains extensive bibliographical references, documentary and critical notes."

 ———.
 1968.
 Studies in Arabic Philosophy.
 Pittsburgh: University of Pittsburgh Press.